 This course will provide the student with the basic knowledge and skills to integrate pathophysiological principles and assessment findings in order to formulate a field impression and implement the treatment for the patient with cardiovascular disease.
 This course includes Advanced Cardiac Life Support (ACLS) certification.
-PREREQUISITES: Course 531-155 -Respiratory Management variety of clinical and field internship sites under the direct supervision of an approved preceptor.
-PREREQUISITES: Course 531-155 - Respiratory Management
+PREREQUISITES: 531-155 - Respiratory Management